s22-tech/grav-plugin-logerrors/README.md

 # Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then, rename the folder to `logerrors`.
-You can find these files either on [GitHub](https://github.com/s22-tech/grav-plugin-logerrors).
+You can find these files [here](https://github.com/s22-tech/grav-plugin-logerrors).

 You should now have all the plugin files under